Tharun-kumaran-G/Module-18/Count the Number of Triangles in an Undirected Graph.md

 ## RESULT

-Thus, the python program to find the shortest possible route that visits every city exactly once and returns to the starting point using the **Travelling Salesman Problem (TSP)** approach has been executed and verified successfully.
+Thus, the python program to count the number of triangles present in an undirected graph using matrix operations has been executed and verified successfully.